-Black-footed ferrets are North America's only native ferret species.
-They were once thought to be extinct in the wild, but thanks to breeding and reintroduction programs, have made an incredible recovery!
+North America's only native ferret species, black-footed ferrets were once thought to be extinct in the wild.
+Thanks to breeding and reintroduction programs, they have made a remarkable recovery.

 Physical Description